Toyota bZ4X Review

 Ginny Says

 “Toyota’s first proper pure electric car brings expertise gained from years of partial electrification.
-It's had a bumpy start though, with embarrassing recalls and reported range issues.”
+Look out for the decent finance deals and it could make sense.”

 Tom Says